 Figure 44.
-Vertical hydraulic gradients between the Lower Tamiami aquifer and water table aguifer.
+Vertical hydraulic gradients between the Lower Tamiami aquifer and water table aquifer.

 Figure 44 indicates the farther away from zero a point occurs (either positive or negative), the steeper the hydraulic gradient between the WTA and LTA.
 A positive hydraulic gradient indicates a higher water level in the WTA than the LTA.
 A negative hydraulic gradient indicates a higher water level in the LTA than the WTA.
 The steepest hydraulic gradients occur at Site 2 and Site 7; though interestingly, these sites have the thinnest semi-confining unit thickness (see Table 3).
 The steepest gradients are seen in the late dry season when water use from the LTA is at its highest.
 The gradients flatten and return to near zero (no gradient) during the wet season.
-All sites, with the exception of Sites 4 and 7, periodically have a negative gradient, indicating a higher water level in the LTA than the WTA.
-The hydraulic gradient at Site 6 is relatively flat and close to zero.
+All sites, with the exception of Sites 4 and 7, periodically have a negative gradient at Site 6 is relatively flat and close to zero.
 This indicates the water levels in the WTA and LTA are very close in elevation.
 This could be due to less confinement between the two water bearing units, indicating a greater degree of hydraulic interconnection.

-Conclusions and Recommendations
+5 Conclusions and Recommendations